turingschool/curriculum-site/module1/lessons/beginner_enumerables.md

 ## Intro

-Earlier this week, we learned about the method \#each.
+In [Intro to Enumerables](.intro_to_enumerables), you learned about the method \#each.
 We used \#each to iterate over a collection to accomplish a variety of tasks: transforming collections, pulling a subset of elements, and creating new things based on some or all of the elements in the collection.
 Because iteration is something we do on a nearly daily basis as programmers, Ruby has built some out-of-the-box tools that help us streamline the more common iteration patterns.
 These tools are categorized as **enumerables**.
 Enumerables are methods that take the base function of \#each and build on it to simplify certain patterns of iteration.

 Before we get into the enumerables themselves, let's take a moment to form a strategy for learning all of these new methods.
 In a moment, you will receive a half sheet of guided notes, but for now, let's use our notebooks to record the three key parts that we will want to know for any enumerable, including the method \#each: